Frequently Asked Questions

 If I drive to Boys State, is there a place where I can park my car?

 Yes.
 The parking lot is near the residence halls and will be patrolled by campus police.
 It is also under video surveillance.
 However, you will NOT have access to your car during the week.
-You need to email the office and let us know if you are leaving your car with us.
-We will provide you with a parking permit at check-in.
+A form will be emailed to request a parking permit.
+We will provide you with this permit at check-in.
 You will not need to pay anything for that permit.

 When is the first meal?

-Dinner is served at 5:30 p.m Sunday for delegates and counselors.
-We suggest that you eat lunch BEFORE you arrive at KSU.
+Dinner is served at 5:30 p.m.
+Sunday for delegates and counselors.
+We suggest that you eat lunch BEFORE you check-in at KSU.

-What will I need to do if I have to leave early?
+What will I need to do if I must leave early?

-In general we discourage leaving early for any reason, family emergencies excluded.
+In general, we discourage leaving early for any reason, family emergencies excluded.
 However, if you must leave early, all arrangements must be made PRIOR to registration.
-Contact the office toll-free at (866) 241-9920 or email our main office.
+A link to a form will be sent out before the start of the week.

 Due to circumstances beyond my control, I may have to arrive after the registration line is closed.
 What should I do?

-As soon as you know you will be arriving late, contact the Boys State office toll-free at (866) 241-9920 and let us know.
+As soon as you know you will be arriving late, contact the Boys State office at (785) 550-6492 and let us know.
 Or you can email our main office.

 What types of sports will be offered during the week?